 A Final Written Warning may be issued when performance issues continue or the performance/conduct is of a serious nature.
 Termination will result if further violations or performance problems occur.
 A Final Written Warning should follow the same format described above for Written Warnings, but with the additional designation that it is final.
 The manager/supervisor must consult with Human Resources prior to issuing a Final Written Warning.
 The employee should sign the Final Written Warning to acknowledge receipt.
-A sample Final Written Warning is available from Human Resources.

 Termination of Employment

 Termination of employment may occur when an employee fails to correct performance or conduct problems following a warning or when the performance/conduct problem is of an extreme nature.
-The supervisor must consult with the Human Resources prior to termination of an employee.
+The supervisor must consult with Human Resources prior to termination of an employee.

 Some actions by employees may warrant immediate serious disciplinary action or termination.
 The final decision of what conduct or actions will result in such disciplinary action or termination will be determined at RISD’s discretion based on the facts of each case.
 Actions that the College considers serious in nature that may result in immediate serious disciplinary action or termination of employment include, but are NOT limited to: